Hours of Service Rules

 In some cases, drivers use two log books, one that is falsified to show compliance with the rules and one that is truthful.
 A trucking company is required to keep track of its drivers’ log books and to be vigilant about its drivers’ honesty in connection with these books.
 A trucking company that looks the other way or encourages a falsified log book may be found directly liable for negligence or worse.Discuss Your Truck Accident Case with a Los Angeles Attorney

 Hours of service rules violations can result in serious injuries or a wrongful death.
-Not all Los Angeles truck accident lawyers know how to assess whether there has been an hours of service violation, or whether there has been a falsification of the logbooks.
+Not all Los Angeles lawyers know how to assess whether there has been an hours of service violation, or whether there has been a falsification of the logbooks.
 It is crucial to retain a motor vehicle collision attorney with specific experience litigating these cases.
 Sharifi Firm also represents accident victims in Riverside, Long Beach, Rancho Cucamonga, San Fernando, San Bernardino, and Temecula, among other Southern California cities.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.